bxqpvn/adventure-works/README.md

 ## 2. Database Diagrams

-To better understand the structure of the AdventureWorks database, I created database diagrams in SQL Server.
-These diagrams help visualize table relationship, primary keys and foreign keys, connections and the overall schema structure.
+To better understand the structure of the AdventureWorks database, I created diagrams for each major functional areas:

-I generated diagrams for two major areas of the database:

 - Production